Revealed: New Zealand's record-breaking suburb

 OneRoof and its data partner Valocity looked at the biggest property sales in each of the main cities over the past decade and found that Mount Maunganui in Tauranga, not Herne Bay in Auckland, had the biggest share.

-In fact, just two streets in the popular beachside suburb laid claim to Tauranga's highest sales in the last eight years: Marine Parade and Oceanbeach Road.
+In fact, just two streets in the popular beachside suburb laid claim to Tauranga's highest sales in the past eight years: Marine Parade and Oceanbeach Road.

 Both had four record-breaking sales each.
-By contrast Cremorne Street, in Herne Bay, had just four of Auckland's highest sales in the last decade.
+By contrast Cremorne Street, in Herne Bay, had just four of Auckland's highest sales in the past decade.

 However, Auckland had the biggest share of big sales nationwide: it recorded the biggest single property sale in all but one of the last 10 years.
 There was a big difference in the sale prices too.
 Tauranga's highest sales were all under $10 million; Auckland's highest sales by contrast, ranged between $9 million and $39 million.